osmandapp/web/main/docs/user/personal/maps.md

 ### Free for OSM Mappers

-OsmAnd Live is available for OpenStreetMap mappers which [contribute OSM](https://learnosm.org/).
+Live updates and unlimited map downloads are available for [OpenStreetMap](https://openstreetmap.org/) contributors.

 1. Switch on [OpenStreetMap editing plugin](../plugins/osm-editing.md) in OsmAnd.
 2. [Log in](../plugins/osm-editing.md#settings) by your OpenStreetMap username.